NMO13/earclipper/README.md

 - Holes: Supports arbitrary complicated and arbitrary many holes.

 ##Performance
-Performance is, at the moment, not very good.
+Performance is, at the moment, improvable.
 The complexity inceases exponentially with the number of holes.
+Using some kind of binary partitioning (BSP-Tree, Octree) would speed up the algorithm dramatically.